 The Constitution of India set out to redress the historic injustices and correct the manifest imbalance in matters of higher education and public employment by delineating an "equality code".
-Article 14 guarantees equality before the law and the equal protection of law for all persons.
-Article 15(1) prohibits discrimination of any citizen on grounds only of religion, race, caste, sex, or place of birth.
-Article 16(1) guarantees equality of opportunity for all citizens in matters of public employment.
-A related provision is Article 29(2) which prohibits denial of admission into any state-maintained or state -aided educational institution on grounds only of
+Article 14 guarantees equality before the law and the equal protection of

 &lt;sup>8 Articles 14 to 18 of the Constitution of India are shown under the sub-heading "Right to Equality".
-Of interest to us here are Articles 14 to 16 as they existed prior to the 103rd Amendment.
-Article 14.
-Equality before law.-The State shall not deny to any person equality before the law or the
+Of interest to us here are Articles 14 to 16 as they existed prior to the 103rd Amendment: Article 14.
+Equality before law.-The State shall not deny to any person equality before the law or the equal protection of the laws within the territory of India.
 Article 15.
 Prohibition of discrimination on grounds of religion, race, caste, sex or place of birth.-

+1) The State shall not discriminate against any citizen on grounds only of religion, race, caste, sex, place of birth or any of them.